Nek5000/NekDoc/source/user_files.rst

   return
   end

 The boundary conditions are assigned in ``userbc`` for both the fluid, temperature and all other scalars.
-An extensive list of such possible boundary conditions is available in Section.~\ref{sec:boundary}.
+An extensive list of such possible boundary conditions is available in :ref:`sec:boundary`.

 .. code-block:: fortran